How do you keep your remote workers engaged and productive when they’re working from home or out of sight most of the time?

 Now that you’ve created a remote workplace environment for some of your direct reports, keep the following eight essential tips in mind to keep employees working from home engaged:

-“Swag” Up Their Home Office: As mentioned earlier, remote workers often feel disconnected from the main office, but showing them that they are valued and appreciated will go a long way toward keeping morale in check.
 One way to do this is by outfitting their home office with company swag and branded goodies to remind them of their teammates.
-We’re not suggesting they sit at home wearing company-logo apparel from head to toe (though that is certainly an option), but something as simple as company-branded pens, notepads, calendars, and other handy office items will elevate morale, performance and the sense of team among home-based or remote workers.
+We’re not suggesting they sit at home wearing company-logo apparel from head to toe (though that is certainly an option), but something as simple as branded pens, custom notepads, custom tumblers, and other handy office items will elevate morale, performance and the sense of team among home-based or remote workers.